 What risks does your supply chain pose?

-Prior to taking any action aimed at enhancing the security of your supply chain, it’s important to assess possible risks.
+Prior to taking any action aimed at enhancing security, it’s important to assess all possible risks.
 To do so, you need to understand your supply chain and know its key components.
-Find out who your suppliers are and assess their level of cybersecurity.
+Outline all your suppliers and their level of cybersecurity access.
 It may be useful to group vendors into different risk profiles, prioritizing each third party by level of vulnerability, impact on your business, and access to your systems and data.
-Questionnaires and on-site visits can aid in assessing supply chain security.
+Questionnaires and on-site visits can aid in assessing supply chain security risks.

 Identify the weakest spots in your supply chain.
 Think about whether you can provide these suppliers with additional cybersecurity support or have them improve their security on their own.

-Apart from people and organizations in your supply chain, pay attention to the safety of software and hardware products supplied to you.
-Identify what processes in the supply chain pose a threat to sensitive data and systems.
+Apart from the people and organizations in your supply chain, pay attention to the safety of your hardware and software.
+Supply chain security best practices involve identifying which processes in the supply chain pose a threat to sensitive data and systems.
 Think about what needs to be protected and why.

-To better visualize risks, you can draw a tree of all interactions between your organization and supply chain elements.
-This will help you track connections and see the full picture of supply chain risks.
+To better visualize the risks, draw a tree of all interactions between your organization and supply chain elements.
+This will help you track connections and get the full picture of supply chain risks.

-We recommend to assess your supply chain risks on a regular basis.
-Assess the cybersecurity of your suppliers in accordance with their importance.
-Based on your risk assessment results, the next step is establishing your C-SCRM program.
+We recommend assessing your supply chain risks on a regular basis.
+Assess the cybersecurity of your suppliers and how critical they are for your business operations.
+Based on your risk assessment results, you can establish your C-SCRM program.

 2. Establish a formal C-SCRM program

-When everyone is responsible, no one is responsible.
+When everyone is responsible, no one is accountable.

 A formal C-SCRM program ensures accountability, as it clearly describes roles and responsibilities regarding business and cybersecurity aspects of relationships between your organization and suppliers.

-A formal C-SCRM program is a document containing a detailed description of all measures applied in regard to your supply chain cybersecurity.
-Policies, processes, procedures, and tools specified in a single source will coordinate a coherent movement towards managing your supply chain risks.
-A C-SCRM program is also a good place to categorize your third parties based on their importance and risk levels.
+A formal C-SCRM program is a document containing a thorough description of all measures applied to your supply chain cybersecurity.
+Compiling detailed policies, processes, procedures, and tools within a single source is an important step in managing your supply chain risks.
+A C-SCRM program is also a good place to classify your third parties based on their importance and risk levels.
 This will help your organization avoid partnerships with unreliable suppliers and vendors.

 Define the structure of your C-SCRM based on your organization’s size.
 The larger an organization, the more extensive its C-SCRM program should be to cover all processes and aspects.